 Any form of discrimination or harassment can be devastating to an individual's academic progress, social relationship, and/or personal sense of self-worth.
-As such the School Board will not discriminate nor tolerate harassment in its educational programs or activities on the basis of race, color, ethnicity, national origin, religion, age (except as authorized by law), sex (including transgender, gender nonconforming, and gender identity), marital status, disability (including HIV, AIDS, or sickle cell trait), pregnancy, sexual orientation, ancestry, or genetic information, which are classes protected by State and/or Federal law (Protected Classes).
-In addition, the Board will not deny equal access or a fair opportunity to meet to, or discriminate against, any group officially affiliated with the Boy Scouts of America, or any other youth group listed in Title 36 of the United States Code as a patriotic society.
+As such the School Board will not discriminate nor tolerate harassment in its educational programs or activities on the basis of race, color, national origin, sex, disability (including HIV, AIDS, or sickle cell trait), marital status, age (except as authorized by law), religion, military status, ancestry, or genetic information, which are classes protected by State and/or Federal law (Protected Classes).
+In addition, the Board will not discriminate nor tolerate harassment in its educational programs or activities on the basis of sexual orientation or gender identity.